 During the Day

-Heat bulb - A heat bulb will be required, you should get a wattage that is hot enough to generate a basking spot of 95-110F and a cool side of 80F.
-If you are using a glass terrarium, you will need to buy a dome fixture for the bulb.
+Heat bulb - For the heat bulb, you will need to get a wattage that is hot enough to generate a basking spot of 95-110F and a cool side of 80F.
+For the fixture, a dome will do if you are using a glass terrarium.

-Fluorescent UVB/UVA bulb - A fluorescent bulb that outputs UVB/UVA will be required, it is extremely important to the health of a Bearded Dragon.
-With this in mind, I highly recommend buying the Reptisun 10.0 T5 High Output bulb by Zoo Med.
-For the fixture, Zoo Med also makes their own fixtures for this bulb, but you can also use an under the cabinet fixture for these bulbs.
+Fluorescent UVB/UVA bulb - For the fluorescent UVB/UVA bulb, I highly recommend buying the Reptisun 10.0 T5 High Output bulb by Zoo Med.
+If not that, then the Arcadia 12% is another good choice.
+For the fixture, Zoo Med has their own fixtures for their bulbs.
+Otherwise, you can use an under the cabinet fixture.